igormironchik/qt-widgets-on-real-example/chapter04/mistakes.md

 I wrote a lot of models, custom views with custom delegates.
 I ate a dog on it.

 I don't agree that using of Model/View leads to the less coding.
-I guess, that code would be large than with simple widget.
+I guess, that code would be larger than with simple widget.
 From time to time I practice such simple lists without Model/View.
 And if I remember all correct it was twice.
 And tape in GIF editor is the second time.
 I don't see benefits of using Model/View here, possibly adding/removing frames would be faster with Model/View, but